philbgarner/SkinUI/README.md

 ```

-4. Add hooks to the remainder of the love input methods (IE: love.textinput, love.mousemoved, etc.  See example projects).
+4. Add hooks to the remainder of the love input methods (IE: love.textinput, love.mousemoved, etc.  See projects in the examples folder).

 5. Start adding windows and controls!
 As a general rule, windows are added to the root node (skinui library itself) while controls are added to the window as a child.
 The exception will be container type objects which allow scrolling, etc (future state).